Polymer Clay Domed Studs, Metallic Inlay, and Gilded Details

 Gloss should support the curve and metallic detail, not drown it.

 If the stud already looks polished enough after cure, skip coating or test a thin clay-compatible finish on a baked sample first.
 Heavy coatings can pool around the metallic pieces and make the top look more coated than intentional.
-Do not treat a gloss coat as waterproofing or as proof the piece is ready for every wearer.
+Do not treat a gloss coat as waterproofing or as evidence that the piece is ready for every wearer.

 - glossy round statement studs with metallic fragments